Gender discrimination

 • The proportion of employees who received bonus pay.

-• The amount of full-pay employees in each of the four quartile pay bands.
+• The number of full-pay employees in each of the four quartile pay bands.

-Salary benchmarking is the process that collects data on the pay and benefits within organisations.
+Salary benchmarking is the process that collects data on the pay and benefits within your business.
 This compares pay packages that are on offer for the same role by your competitors.

 What is positive gender discrimination?